Manchester High School (Connecticut): Swipe

-Starting in 2012, Manchester High School became a "Swipe school," meaning that students have to swipe their ID cards in a machine every morning to track attendance.
+Starting in 2012, Manchester High School became a "Swipe school", meaning that students have to swipe their ID cards in a machine every morning to track attendance.
 Swipe cost $47,355 to implement and costs about $6,000 a year to maintain.
 Its purpose is to reduce the number of students skipping classes.
 "Classroom teachers will be able to identify students who come to school but do not attend classes," former principal (now superintendent) Matthew Geary said.
 "Teachers also will know if a student is in the library, nurse's office and other locations equipped with swiping stations."
 Juniors in good academic standing have the option of late arrival and early release in place of a study hall at the beginning or end of the day.
 Seniors in good academic standing also have the privilege of late arrival and early release; they also have the privilege of open campus, and can swipe out of the building for lunch, or if they do not have a class.

 MHSRedline

-In 2012, Manchester High School launched a new website, "MHSRedline."
+In 2012, Manchester High School launched a new website, "MHSRedline".
 MHSRedline was created to be a contemporary, dynamic, and mobile-friendly school website.
 During the school year, it is updated daily with news and school updates, and MHSRedline Facebook, Twitter, and Instagram pages have been created to accompany the website.

-Chromebooks

-At the beginning of the 2013-2014 school year, Manchester High School officially became a "Google school," and every student and staff member received a Google Chromebook, made possible with grants.
-The school has adapted Google Chrome as its main operating system, and the use of Chromebooks has exceeded that of desktops at Manchester High School.
-All work is stored virtually in the cloud, allowing access through any computer with a modern browser.